-Jai Jai Shivshankar Song: Hrithik Roshan & Tiger Shroff's Dance Moves Will Leave Your Jaw Dropped!
+Jai Jai Shivshankar Song: Hrithik Roshan & Tiger Shroff's Dance Moves Will Make Your Jaws Drop!

 He further added, "Firstly, we had to actually get the track right, get the track that actually justifies them dancing on it together.
 Hrithik and Tiger have had very, very good songs and big hit songs to their credit.
 Now, we are bringing them together for the first time and so we have all the more responsibility to deliver a song that should become a blockbuster instantly.
 I told Vishal and Shekhar that this is not just a song, this is a responsibility.
 I think it's the blessings of God and the blessings of all the fans of Hrithik and Tiger that we have been able to create a track which is truly an anthem.
 You have to hear it to understand it!"

-Shot on a scale that no Bollywood song has been ever shot before, the fimmaker revealed, "After we got the right track that had this kind of groove and beat which is so big, we couldn't have shot it in any lesser way than we actually did."
+Shot on a scale that no Bollywood song has been ever shot before, the filmmaker revealed, "After we got the right track that had this kind of groove and beat which is so big, we couldn't have shot it in any lesser way than we actually did."

 The song featuring over 500 dancers was conceptualised by Bosco and Caesar for more than a month before it was brought to Hrithik and Tiger.

-Reportedly, Hrithik and Tiger rehearsed for 3 weeks to make this song a visual spectacle for audiences.
+Reportedly, Hrithik and Tiger rehearsed for three weeks to make this song a visual spectacle for audiences.
 Anand revealed, "This is a Holi song in the film and what actually got me excited about the song was its lyrics.
 It says 'Jai Jai Shivshankar, Aaj mood hai Bhayankar'.
 When you see this song, you will get into a bhayankar mood to dance, you will just freak out and that is the killer part of it."

-Yash Raj Films War, promises to be the biggest action spectacle of all times and has Hrithik and Tiger pitted against each other in a massive showdown.
+Yash Raj Films' War, promises to be the biggest action spectacle of all times and has Hrithik and Tiger pitted against each other in a massive showdown.

 Shot in 7 different countries and 15 world cities, the actors have raised the bar of action by mercilessly fighting each other on land, water, frozen ice and air in this high-octane action entertainer.